 “Excuse me” he tapped my shoulder while I struggled to hold my boy still.

 “You can use my phone.” he handed me his phone.

 “I’ve it loaded up already.
 I could hear it was the Simpsons he was enjoying” he smiled at me.

 I wanted to let go of my boy and give this young boy a huge hug.

 I wanted to show my audience that this, this was true human compassion and coming from such a young boy.

 I swallowed hard.
 “Thank you” I whispered as I took his phone.

 My son quickly calmed down as we both sat on the floor watching the Simpsons.
 He laughed and repeated “Homer” over and over.

 I glanced around the room, trying to see who was with this young boy.
 My eyes fixed on his, I said as loud as I could for all to hear,

-“Thank you so much, you’re a credit to yourself and your parents” he blushed while I immediately spotted his mammy, sitting four seats to his left beam with pride.
+“Thank you so much, you’re a credit to yourself and your parents,” he blushed while I immediately spotted his mammy, sitting four seats to his left, beaming with pride.